Juicy Braised Chicken Fajitas

 You only want to sear them about a minute per side, because the good part is coming up next.
 Beer!

-Pour the beer over the chicken breast and watch the steam rise.
+Pour the beer (or chicken stock) over the chicken breast and watch the steam rise.
 Mmmm.
 Reduce the heat and let it simmer a while.
-I only added 6 ounces of beer, but you can add more if desired.
+I only added 6 ounces of beer, but you can add more liquid if desired.